States we lend in

 So it’s probably not the time to argue with the seller over “nickels and dimes,” especially in certain markets, like Tacoma, where the housing market is very hot right now and prices are rising quickly.
 If you find a home that checks most of your boxes and falls within your budget, you’ll want to move on it quickly with a strong offer.

-Are you a first-time homebuyer looking to purchase a home in Washington State in 2023?
+Are you a first-time homebuyer looking to purchase a home in Washington State in 2026?
 If so, Sammamish Mortgage can help you get the mortgage you need.
 We are a local, family-owned company based in Bellevue and have been helping first-time home buyers in Washington since 1992.
-We offer a variety of mortgage programs in Washington, Oregon, Idaho, and Colorado Please contact us if you would like to receive a rate quote on a loan, or if you have any mortgage-related questions.
+We offer a variety of mortgage programs in Washington, Oregon, Idaho, California, and Colorado.
+Visit our website to use our online mortgage calculator or to get an instant rate quote.
+Please contact us if you have any mortgage-related questions or want to get pre-approved.

 Whether you’re buying a home or ready to refinance, our professionals can help.